-- (6) Collection of Recyclable Resources Nine kinds of items are collected at recyclable resource collection stations. - (7) Food Drive
+(6) Collection of Recyclable Resources

+Nine types of recyclable resources, including containers and packaging, are collected at resource collection stations.
+Nine types of used small electronic devices as well as waste cooking oil are also collected.

+(7) Food Drive

 Unwanted/unneeded food is collected from households.
-The food collected is then sent to welfare groups, facilities, food banks, etc. to be distributed.
+The food collected is then sent to welfare groups, facilities, etc. to be distributed.